 As you travel (or before you go), you may want to research free attractions, such as a hike, walk on a beach, or a free museum, on your route for times when you need to stretch and take a driving break.

 You can use your overall budget to get a rough idea of how much you can spend on the road trip each day.
-This can help you avoid blowing through your whole travel fund before the end of the trip.
+This can help you avoid blowing the money you’ve saved, wherever you may keep your travel fund, before the end of the trip.

 A spending plan can also let you know when you can splurge a bit and when you’ll have to reign it in with a meal, activity, or lodging.
-You may also want to set aside some of your budget for the unexpected, such as the car getting a flat and needing to be towed, or discovering the cheap hotel you planned to stay in is a total dump.
+You may also want to set aside some of your budget for the unexpected, such as the car getting a flat and needing to be towed, or discovering the cheap hotel you planned to stay in is actually a total dump.
+Also factor in some summer road-trip treats: You’re likely to be stopping for ice cream here and there and maybe even a lobster roll.

 Good choices include coloring books and games they can play in the car that won’t create a mess.
 You might also consider borrowing audio books or DVDs from the library to give yourself an hour or so of peace and quiet.

-18. Searching Online for Local Coupons and Passes
+18. Search Online for Local Coupons and Passes

 It can be worthwhile to research online coupons and discount codes for local attractions and restaurants at some of your scheduled stops.